 Here are some tips to help you tap this inbound marketing opportunity.

-First things first: Makes sure you have account.
 And if you have an account, make sure you’re active.
-As simplistic as it sounds, you have to use your LinkedIn account to better appreciate the tool.
-Log in often, connect with your colleagues, customers, and qualified prospects.
+As simple as it sounds, to appreciate LinkedIn, you have to use it.
+Log in often, connect with your colleagues, customers, qualified prospects and industry thought leaders.
 Don’t forget to regularly post updates as well.
 And when you’re not posting, sharing and commenting on posts in your industry are powerful ways to engage in meaning conversations.

 Utilize your network and their groups.
 More often than not, people are willing to make a referral for you in the groups that they are part of, which is a reason to be active on LinkedIn.
 A new survey released by Blanc & Otus reveals peer advice through word of mouth is the primary driver of sales for B2B tech companies.
 Staying active on LinkedIn with at least a weekly post will keep you top of mind with your network.
 Such passive awareness becomes useful when reaching out for an introduction or when someone from your network needs your expertise.